dipaish/DAMN/README.md

 This exercise will help you understand how SQL Injection works and explore methods to prevent it.

 1. **Access DVWA**:
-   - Open your browser and navigate to `http://localhost:89`.
+   - Open your browser and navigate to `http://localhost:89` in localdevice, in Github codespacem you can click on the link under ports.

 2. **Log In to DVWA**:
    - Use the credentials: **Username**: `admin`, **Password**: `password`.